 But just how widespread is facial recognition technology within each country?

-To find out, our team of researchers analyzed the top 100 most populated countries around the world for their use of facial recognition technology within the government, police, airports, schools, banking, workplaces, and on buses and trains.
-Each country was scored 0 to 5 points in each category with 5 being no evidence of use/banned and 0 being invasive use.
-North Korea was omitted due to lack of clear data.
+To get a better perspective, our team of researchers has analyzed the top 100 most populated countries around the world for their use of FRT within the government, police, airports, schools, banking, workplaces, and on buses and trains.
+We score each country from 0 to 5 points in each category, with 5 being no evidence of use/banned and 0 being invasive use.

 Key findings

-• Only 6 countries had no evidence of facial recognition use.
-But, this is likely due to budgets/lack of technology as opposed to strict legislation/opposition to the technology
+- Only 3 countries had no evidence of facial recognition use.
+But, this is likely due to budgets/lack of technology as opposed to strict legislation/opposition to the technology.

-• Only two countries in the world are known to have banned facial recognition – Belgium and Luxembourg (the latter isn’t part of our study).
-Morocco’s recent moratorium ended in December 2020 and evidence of the technology being introduced in cities is already appearing
+- Only 2 countries in the world are known to have banned facial recognition – Belgium and Luxembourg (the latter isn’t part of our study).

-• 7 in 10 governments are using FRT on a large-scale basis
+- Three-quarters of governments are using FRT on a large-scale basis.

-• 70 percent of police forces have access to some form of the technology
+- 75 percent of police forces have access to some form of the technology.

-• 60 percent of countries have facial recognition in some airports
+- 68 percent of countries have facial recognition in some airports.

-• Nearly 20 percent of countries have facial recognition in some schools
+- 25 percent of countries have facial recognition in some schools.

-• 20 percent of countries have FRT on some buses while 30 percent have it on some trains/subways
+- 24 percent of countries have FRT on some buses, while nearly 40 percent have it on some trains/subways.

 The top 10 countries with the most widespread and invasive use of facial recognition